zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

     -	An Event code is a fully customizable way to run a customized set of focused labs for your target audience.
 We now fully support hidden workshops for Oracle sales/PM and marketing purposes.
 They won’t be accessible to the general audience, cannot be indexed by search engines, the user must login with Oracle SSO and have the code to proceed.
 2. Can anyone create an event code?
     -	Only those with an oracle.com account
-3. How to request an event code in LWMS?
+3. How to request an event code in WMS?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	Click on Request an Event Code and fill the required fields then click Save Event, then click OK and then click Next.
     -	Fill in the description boxes that you want to customize and click Request Event.
-4. Can I edit my event code once requested in LWMS?
+4. Can I edit my event code once requested in the WMS?
     -	No, write a message in the description box and click submit.
 We make the changes.
 5. Who is an event code ambassador?
     -	Event code ambassador represent an Org within Oracle to create event codes.